JSW Steel: Merger and acquisitions

 In October 2021, JSW Steel acquired 51% stake in Neotrex Steel from JSW Group promoters and entered into an under-construction project to manufacture Low Relaxation Prestressed Concrete (LRPC).

 In October 2022, JSW Steel initiated a process to acquire Central-India based National Steel & Agro (NSAIL) through resolution plan submitted under the corporate insolvency resolution process.
 The company makes flat steel products such as cold-rolled coil, galvanised corrugated sheets, colour coil and pre-painted profile sheets and owes lenders over Rs 1,600 crore.
+In May 2023, the company got the final nod from National Company Law Tribunal for the acquisition.

 In January 2023, JSW Steel entered into an agreement via one of its subsidiary to acquire 31 percent stake in startup Ayena Innovation which deals in home furnishings and interior decoration sector.

+In May 2023, JSW Steel reached an in-principle agreement with JFE Steel to establish a 50:50 joint venture to manufacture cold-rolled grain-oriented (CRGO) electrical steel in India.

+In March 2024, JSW Steel Italy SRL inked an MoU with the Government of Italy to invest €140 million in restarting production at the Piombino plant.
+JSW Steel's fate in Italy hinged largely on contracts from Italian railway authorities.
+Faced with this uncertainty and rising costs due to geopolitical issues like the Russo-Ukrainian War, the company explored disinvestment.
+However, this new agreement aims to double rail-making capacity to 600,000 tonnes per year in Piombino, enhancing local employment and reducing imports.
+Investments will modernize the rail mill with a tandem mill, head hardening facility, and longer rails (from 108 to 120 meters).

 Mining acquisitions

+JSW Steel currently possesses a total of 13 iron ore mines, with nine located in Karnataka and four in Odisha.
+Additionally, they have obtained three coking coal mines.
+During the fiscal year 2022, the company fulfilled 43% of its iron ore needs from its own mines.

+In May 2023, JSW Steel bagged iron ore blocks in the Surjagarh area of Maoist-affected Gadchiroli district in Maharashtra after bidding for a composite license through government auctions.

+As of 2023, discussions are underway between the company and BHP regarding the potential acquisition of the latter's Daunia and Faunus coking coal mines in Queensland.
+These mines possess a capacity of 20 million metric tons per annum (MTPA).
 In the past, JSW Steel has additionally acquired mining assets in the United States, the Republic of Chile, and Mozambique.